MikeJollie2707/MichaelBot/README.md

 This is a utility Discord Bot written in Python using `hikari`, `hikari-lightbulb`, and other libraries.
 This bot exists because I think it's a fun project.

-The bot existed before using `discord.py`, but the library discontinued, so I'm working on rewriting the entire thing with `hikari`.
+The bot existed before using `discord.py`, but the library discontinued (and it resumes 3 days after I push the change onto this repository...), so I'm working on rewriting the entire thing with `hikari`.
 Many important features will be missing in the mean time.

 ## Features